The Top Ten Common Questions About Pressure Washing

 If you’re planning a new paint job or other home improvements (or you’re planning to list your home), it’s a good idea to pressure wash first.
 You can blast away loose paint, excess dirt, and grease that will prevent the new paint from adhering smoothly.
-This helps everything look better, and ensures that the new paintjob lasts for as long as possible.
-Just make sure that you let the water dry completely before applying in any new paint or material.
+This helps everything look better and ensures that the new paint job lasts for as long as possible.
+Just make sure that you let the water dry completely before applying any new paint or material.

 7. What Time of Year Should You Pressure Wash Your Home?

-These are the benefits to pressure washing during each season:
+These are the benefits of pressure washing during each season:

 Winter – Get rid of mould, moss, and mildew at the end of winter to make sure your house is looking its best for the spring months.